9nehS/RC4-Python/README.md

 This is a simple implementation of RC4 cipher referring to Wikipedia: http://en.wikipedia.org/wiki/RC4 .

-The keys and plaintext are ASCII, the keystream and ciphertext are in hexadecimal.
+The keys and plaintext are UTF-8(Linux)/GBK(Windows), the keystream and ciphertext are in hexadecimal.

     Usage: $ ./RC4.py filename encrypt/decrypt [keyfile]
       e.g. $ ./RC4.py plain.txt encrypt key.txt